18 April – A marriage both strategic and happy!

 Empress Bianca Maria Sforza, daughter of the Duke of Milan, was born on 5 April 1472.
 The little girl was first married off by her relatives at the age of two and widowed at ten.
 The kings of Hungary and Scotland were later considered as her potential suitors before, in 1494, Maximilian — then King […]

-2 April – A nice, amiable person on the imperial throne
+2 April – An amiable person on the imperial throne

 The Emperor Ferdinand III died on 2 April 1657.
 He was the third but eldest surviving son of Ferdinand II and Maria Anna of Bavaria.
 As a sickly child, he grew up in a loving family circle and received a careful education in languages and sciences.
 From an early age, he was praised for his […]